sjanel/aeronet/docs/FEATURES.md

   an invalid interim status is treated as a server bug and the server will log an error and return **500 Internal Server Error** for that request (the request body will not be processed).
 This validation prevents sending non-1xx interim responses.
-- The Expect parsing and handler dispatch is implemented in `HttpServer::handleExpectHeader(...)` (internal helper).
+- The Expect parsing and handler dispatch is implemented in `SingleHttpServer::handleExpectHeader(...)` (internal helper).
 - See unit tests in `tests/http_additional_test.cpp` for example usages and behavior expectations (including mixed `Expect` lists containing `100-continue` and custom tokens).